Biceps Tenodesis Specialist

 What is Biceps Tendinitis and Biceps Tenodesis Treatment?

 Biceps tendinitis can be a common cause of shoulder pain in the front of the shoulder.
 The biceps tendon is a muscle that is located on the upper arm, between the elbow and the shoulder.
 This muscle gives the shoulder the ability to rotate the arm and bend the elbow.
-Athletes involved in overhead sports, such as swimming or basketball are at an elevated risk for developing biceps tendinitis.
+Athletes involved in overhead sports, such as swimming or basketball, and those who perform weight lifting and body building, are at an elevated risk for developing biceps tendinitis.
 If this condition causes extreme pain or shoulder disability without a response to non-surgical options, biceps tenodesis treatment may be recommended as a surgical option for repair.
 Manchester, South Windsor, Rocky Hill, Glastonbury and surrounding Hartford area orthopedic shoulder surgeon, James Mazzara, MD is extremely well-trained and experienced at treating patients with severe shoulder pain and loss of function from biceps tendinitis.

 Biceps tenodesis treatment is a type of shoulder surgery used to treat a tear in the tendon that connects the biceps muscle to the shoulder.
 During this operation, Dr. Mazzara releases the tendon from its attachment inside the shoulder joint; the procedure is called a tenotomy.
 The tendon is then reattached to the upper arm (humerus).
 The reattachment of the tendon to the humerus, instead of the glenoid, allows it to be moved away from the shoulder so overhead activity can resume.
 This allows the function of the muscle to be preserved while avoiding discomfort, cramping or cosmetic deformity.
 Most patients will experience great relief from pain after biceps tenodesis treatment.